kburns/mesa_conda_recipes/README.md

     ```
     Might be related to [this issue](https://github.com/ContinuumIO/anaconda-issues/issues/8423), but it's not clear if it has been fixed for GCC < 8.

-- **11035 + conda GCC 7.3 (?)**:
+- **11035 + conda GCC 7.3 (working)**:
-    - ? with conda hdf5, pgplot, openblas, and lapack (?).
+    - Working with conda hdf5, pgplot, and openblas.
+        - Lapack installed but openblas gets picked up by linker.
         - Fails tests in mtx and net with small numerical differences.
+        - If tests are skipped, installation completes and tutorial model runs successfully.
+        - To get plots, X11 forwarding must be enabled in SSH to server and to worker inside salloc.

 ## Procedure